-Why did we launch this initiative?
+Why did we launch this Project?

 In March 2019 Glasgow Life North West Communities and Libraries Team worked in partnership with Simon Community Scotland and Glasgow City Council to install Points in each of the 15 Glasgow Life Community Centres and Community Libraries across the North West sector.
-The pilot was evaluated after three months and learnings used to plan and roll out Points to 167 Glasgow Life venues across all service areas, encompassing Sport, Museums and Cultural venues by 2022.
+The pilot was evaluated after three months and learnings used to plan and roll out Points to 167 Glasgow Life venues across all service areas, including Sport, Museums and Cultural venues by 2022.

 Encompassing all venues will ensure a consistent offer across 167 buildings managed by Glasgow Life on behalf of Glasgow City Council as we come out of the COVID-19 pandemic and beyond.